CICE-Consortium/Icepack/doc/source/user_guide/ug_testing.rst

 Testing Icepack
 ================

-The section documents primarily how to use the Icepack scripts to carry out icepack testing.
+This section documents primarily how to use the Icepack scripts to carry out icepack testing.
 Exactly what to test is a separate question and depends on the kinds of code changes being made.
 Prior to merging changes to the CICE Consortium master, changes will be reviewed and